Cergentis-Marieke/Cergentis_common/README.md

 This set of scripts is designed to produce an image of the coverage accross the genome as generated in a TLA experiment.
 THis will whow the peak of coverage at the primer locations, or in case of analyses of transgenic samples, the integration site of the analysed transgenic sequence.
 The script take as input a folder that contains all the bam files for which the image should be created. for each of the bams in teh input folder, the scripts will generate two output files: a list of the coverage per 10kb bins (txt), and an image of the coverage (png).

 Installation:
-download following scripts and store wihtin one folder:..
+download following scripts and store wihtin one folder:
--plotGenomeCoverage.pl..
+-plotGenomeCoverage.pl
--windowed_coverage.pl..
+-windowed_coverage.pl
 -GenomePlot.R

 Requirements:
 -R (version 2.14.1 or higher) http://cran.r-project.org/